Robert-Jia00129/Machine-Learning-Intro/Progross Report/README.md

 ### Tasks for tomorrow:
 - [ ] Visit other cities in China

+## August 1 Update:
+### Finished Tasks:
+- [x] From today.
+I determined my mind of getting into university of Michigan.
+I would work all the way towards this goal, at no matter what consequence.

+### Tasks for tomorrow:
+- [ ] Behave differently in the company tomorrow.
+This is the start to my plan.

 ## July 16 Update:
 ### Finished Tasks:
 - [x] Arrived in Ningbo, planning on return to China in 2 days